woa-a52s/Samsung-A52s-5G-Guides/Install/FFU-Guide/FlashingFFU.md

 If you did everything right, Windows will now boot!
 Enjoy!

-> [!NOTE]
-> When booting Windows, make sure the USB cable is unplugged from the Galaxy A52s, as this can cause a BSOD and Windows setup will fail.
-If that happens, you will need to re-install Windows.

 Let Windows set itself up, it is normal for Windows to reboot in the installation process.